Richard Riddell: Early life and education

+Career

 Teaching

 Riddell taught in the theater department at the University of California, San Diego from 1978 to 1987.
 He then became the director of the Institute for Advanced Theatre Training at Harvard University until 1991.
 He moved to work at Duke in 1992 as the Mary D.B.T. and James H. Semans Professor of the Practice of Theater Studies, teaching classes such as "Arts and Contemporary Society", "Lighting Design for the Theater", and "Arts and Stage in the 20th Century".
 He also became the chairman of Duke's Department of Theater Studies.
 In 2007, it was announced that he would succeed Allison Haltom as Duke's vice president and secretary, as well as retain his position as assistant to the president.